 What is Remote Employee Engagement?

-Employee engagement with remote teams refers to how invested and devoted individuals are to their jobs and the company they work for.
+Remote employee engagement is how invested and devoted individuals are to their jobs and the company they work for.
 Since remote work is becoming more prevalent, companies must make sure that their remote workers feel connected to the company and their coworkers in order to boost job satisfaction, productivity, and retention.

 Employers can use a variety of strategies to increase employee engagement with remote teams, including frequent check-ins with staff, virtual team-building exercises, opportunities for skill development and growth, flexible work schedules, adequate resources and tools for remote work, and cultivating a culture of communication and collaboration.